Nekith/jsoni18n/README.md

     "hello": "Hoy!",
     "subtitle": "Welcome, :name!",
     "content": {
-      "main": "Main content should be longer but it's boring.", "side": "Some useful side notes to shine in society."
+      "main": "Main content should be longer but you get the idea.", "side": "Some useful side notes to shine in society."
     }
   },